vgarnerone/Democracy/README.md

 3) Machine learning xgboost

-We use a train test method to build a model that will predict the political regime of a country giving a set of parameter.
+We use a train test method to build a xgboost model that will predict the political regime of a country giving a set of parameters.

+4) K-Fold Cross Validation

+We use a train test method to build SVM model that will predict the political regime of a country giving a set of parameters.

+5) Which country...

+A serie of few questions answered using Pandas on our data.